proctorf/HIST289/Two-File-Workflow.md

 ## File 2: Data Analysis File (`your-ad-data.xml`)

 ### Purpose
-Extract and structure **detailed information** about people, places, and other data from the advertisement.
+Extract and structure **detailed information** about people and places mentioned in the advertisement.

 ### Schema: `data-analysis-schema.rnc`